ADSD-SoC-FPGA/meta-msu-de10-nano/documentation/01_DE10-Nano-Yocto-Custom-Layer.md

 Add these lines to the end of your `local.conf` file before building the image.
 Without this configuration, the image will not use the correct device tree for the CombFilter hardware.

-**Note**: This manual configuration requirement will be addressed in future layer updates to make the process more automatic.
+**Note:** This manual configuration requirement will be addressed in future layer updates to make the process more automatic.

 ### Build Commands